 While we wish we could put any of the different types of whiskey glasses in the dishwasher, these fine-tasting glasses often require more rigorous care.

-Still, a few options on this list can be washed in the dishwasher, but be sure to check before doing so!
-Anything Murano glass or anything with a metallic rim requires gentle hand washing.
+Still, a few options on this list can be washed in the dishwasher, but check before doing so!
+Anything made of Murano glass or with a metallic rim requires gentle hand washing.

-The glass will need to be further polished after washing, so consider adding a polishing cloth to your order.
+After washing, the glass will need to be further polished, so consider adding a polishing cloth to your order.